MazinLab/MKIDPipeline/README.md

 Navigate back to your src directory and execute the following: <br />
 `git clone https://github.com/mazinlab/mkidcore.git` <br />

-## Installing PDM (optional)
+## Installing PDM

 PDM is a development tool used to manage dependencies and run tests.
 If you are planning on making changes to the pipeline and/or want to run debugging tests, you will need to install pdm.
 These commands may take a few minutes.
+If you installed the pipeline using step 1 then you have already completed this step.

 `cd src/mkidpipeline` <br />
 `pdm install --dev` <br />